OliverEvans96/instant-docs/src/pages/docs/permissions.md

 {% callout type="warning" %}

-When you start developing you don't likely don't need to worry about permissions.
-However, once you start shipping your app to users you likely will want to secure their data!
+When you start developing you probably need to worry about permissions.
+However, once you start shipping your app to users you will want to secure their data!

 {% /callout %}